 The Fellow will work with a team of heritage science experts and get hands-on laboratory experience.
 Scientists work collaboratively with a variety of units within the archives and with other Washington, D.C.-area universities and government agency partners on a diverse range of projects that leverage their expertise in analytical chemistry, physics, computational modeling and materials science.
 The National Archives collection includes materials ranging from paper and parchment to photographs, modern film, magnetic audio/visual tapes and digital files.
 Increasing knowledge about the collections and how to reduce the risks of damage and loss are the inspiration for research projects.

 Eligible candidates will be researchers or professionals in heritage science or related technical fields.
 A Master’s degree is required, but PhD or equivalent professional experience is preferred.
 Advanced Doctoral researchers completing dissertation projects related to heritage science are eligible to apply.
+Past experience with heritage science or archival research is preferred, but not required.

 - Heritage/Conservation Science